AutoEP (Automatic Expert Parallelism)

 • AutoEP currently cannot be combined with AutoTP (tensor_parallel.autotp_size > 1) or tensor model parallelism from mpu; support is planned as follow-up work.

-• Checkpoint save/load requires matching autoep_size.
-To change autoep_size across runs for the same AutoEP-detected model topology, convert the checkpoint to Universal Checkpoint format and load it with checkpoint.load_universal; see the Universal Checkpointing tutorial for the detailed flow and constraints.
+• Regular checkpoint save/load requires matching autoep_size.
+To change autoep_size or data-parallel world size across runs for the same AutoEP-detected model topology, convert the checkpoint to Universal Checkpoint format and load it with checkpoint.load_universal; see the Universal Checkpointing tutorial for the detailed flow and constraints.

 • DeepSeek-V2 and DeepSeek-V3 AutoEP do not support load-balance expert bias yet.
 The built-in DeepSeek presets disable it by default; explicit non-null values fail.